What Telecom Expense Management Is – And Isn’t

 The upheaval began

-Starting around 2006 and leading up even to now, the TEM solutions sector saw a frenzy of mergers and acquisitions.
+Starting around 2006 and leading up even to now, the telecom expense management solutions sector saw a frenzy of mergers and acquisitions.

 Stories of integration nightmares abounded.
 Customers couldn’t count on having the same account manager from one month to the next.
 Vendors changed contractual policies.
 They dropped support for platforms, or forced users onto TEM software they didn’t want.